-- 3. Adjust the instrument settings. - Load a stained sample for adjusting the settings and select Run. - Or, to retrieve previously saved instrument settings, select Retrieve Settings.
-For more information on retrieving settings, see the Muse Cell Analyzer User's Guide. - 4.
-Fine tune the settings for the CASPASE vs. CELL SIZE INDEX plot, if necessary. - Adjust the CELL SIZE INDEX slider to the left of the plot to move the cellular population into the green region. - Drag the threshold to exclude any cellular debris.
+- 3. Adjust the instrument settings. - Load a stained sample for adjusting the settings and select Run.
+Perform the adjust settings step using a negative control, then verify the settings using a positive control. - Or, to retrieve previously saved instrument settings, select Retrieve Settings.
+For more information on retrieving settings, see the Guava Muse Cell Analyzer User's Guide. - 4.
+Fine tune the settings for the CASPASE-3/7 vs CELL SIZE INDEX plot, if necessary. - Adjust the CELL SIZE INDEX slider to the left of the plot to move the cell population into the green region. - Drag the threshold to exclude any cellular debris.
 Touch the threshold and drag to make large changes.
 Touch the arrow buttons located below the plot to make small changes.
 The arrow buttons appear after you touch the threshold.